NBISweden/htsget-rs-helm/README.md

 | `htsget.tlsPathClient` | Path where the TLS certificates for the client are mounted in the pod container| `""` |
 | `htsget.rustLog` | Rust log level | `"info"` |
 | `htsget.formattingStyle` | Formatting style for the rust logs | `"Pretty"` |

+### Example configurations

+The `values.yaml` file presents an example configuration for deploying `htsget-rs` with the `data server` enabled and running in `local storage` mode where data are held by a local storage backend.
+Under `.github/integration/scripts/` one can found examples of how to deploy `htsget-rs` in a `url storage` backend configuration with `crypt4gh` encryption and `TLS` features enabled.
+Note that all examples are for illustrative purposes and not recommended for production deployments without further administrative considerations.

+For further details of how to configure the `htsget-rs` server, please refer to the [htsget-rs configuration documentation](https://github.com/umccr/htsget-rs/tree/main/htsget-config) and the examples therein.